withfig/fig/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for Fig. Please create the issue in one of the repos below if it is more relevant.
 title: "[FEATURE]"
 labels: 'feature'
 assignees: ''